Dollar plunges against euro on rising European yields, U.S. data

 NEW YORK The U.S. dollar hit its lowest level against the euro since late February on Wednesday after a rise in European yields drove demand for the euro and weak U.S. data supported expectations that the Federal Reserve will delay hiking interest rates.

-European yields continued to climb, with 10-year German bund yields hitting their highest levels of the year at 0.6 percent.
+European yields continued to climb, with 10-year German bund yields hitting their highest levels of the year at 0.6 percent DE10YT=RR.
 The rise alleviated concerns that the yields could hit negative levels after falling to a record low of 0.05 percent last month.

 "It's clearly what's helping the euro along here," said Thierry Albert Wizman, global interest rates and currencies strategist at Macquarie Ltd in New York, on the rise in Bund yields.